 Over the course of 20+ years since the first shared office spaces started popping up all over the world, the coworking industry has gone through its fair share of changes.
 The first offices with flexible desks, which opened in the second half of the 1990’s, weren’t even called coworking hubs back then, but instead were referred to as “hackerspaces.”
 As a matter of fact, the term ‘coworking office’ was only coined in 2005, at a time when they offered just the bare minimum: desks, chairs, a stable internet connection and a few office supplies.

-A lot of things have changed since then, with over 14,000 coworking hubs functioning in the world today, a number which is set to hit 3.8 million by 2020 and 5.1 million by 2022.
+A lot of things have changed since then, with over 14,000 coworking hubs functioning in the world today.
+The number of coworking hub members is estimated to hit 3.8 million by 2020 and 5.1 million by 2022.
 With this sudden boom comes a lot of competition, enabling these office spaces to provide newer features, cooler perks and more diverse amenities to help them stay on top and continuously lure in new members.

 This fierce competition has resulted in a broad variety of services, which individuals frequenting coworking hubs absolutely love, and which range from regular networking events and designated game rooms to interesting seminars and pet-friendly grounds.
 Nevertheless, we were quite surprised to see the lack of amenities aimed at entrepreneurs who also happen to be parents with young children.

 According to a 2018 Global Coworking Survey, merely 26% of coworking hubs are child-friendly, compared to 39% being dog-friendly.
 Even more astonishingly, these researchers have found that the number of shared office spaces which actually offer on-site childcare amounts to a staggeringly low 2%.